Boynton Creek Falls

 There are three unnamed waterfalls upstream from the Burrville Falls and the Burrville Cider Mill, which is a landmark in Jefferson County.
 Just upstream from the cider mill is the Lower Jacobs Creek Falls.
 Just above this, the Boynton Creek flows into the Jacobs Creek.
 As you are facing upstream, the left branch is the Boynton Creek and the right branch is the Jacobs Creek.
 The Boynton Creek Falls is just above this point.

-These falls are very pretty and we are told that they drop about 90 feet.
+These falls, which are labeled on topographical maps as "Falls", are very pretty.
+Analyses of maps shows that they are in the neighborhood of 60 feet.
 From just above the Jacobs Creek Lower Falls, you can actually see the Boynton Creek Falls and the Jacobs Creek Middle Falls.
 As you face these falls, just to the right of the base, there is actually another small waterfall.
 Photo 4 shows this.
 It appears that this is part of the Jacobs Creek where it flows around an island at this point.

 The Boynton Creek joins the Jacobs Creek at this point.
 This flows into the North Branch of the Sandy Creek, which then flows into the Sandy Creek, which eventually reaches Lake Ontario.